-Hope is a progressive anti-poverty charity that works to improve the lives of anyone affected by poverty, especially homelessness; through services, training, campaigning and advocacy
+Hope is a progressive anti-poverty charity that works to improve the lives of anyone affected by poverty and exclusion, including those affected by homelessness, addiction and poor mental health; through providing services, training, campaigning and advocacy

-- We provide practical services that help people survive poverty and homelessness
+- We provide practical services and things that help people survive poverty and exclusion

-- We help people to leave poverty and homelessness through giving training and skills to improve employability
+- We help people to access training and skills to improve employability

-- We campaign against poverty and negative attitudes and poor treatment towards our client group
+- We campaign against poverty and negative attitudes and poor treatment towards people on low incomes

 We are a strongly values-led charity.
 For a statement on our values, read them here